ulldecorb/redux-fullsatck-todo/README.md

 # Redux Fullstack Todo App
-Todo App by Redux on frontend and Node.js on backend.
+Todo App build on Redux on frontend and Node.js on backend.
 ## Table of Content
 * [Technologies](#technologies)
 * [Features](#features)